lambdaclass/starknet-replay/README.md

 - RPC request timeout: How many seconds to wait before generating a timeout.
 By default, the RPC timeout is set to 90 seconds.
 However, using the env var `RPC_TIMEOUT` this value can be customized.
 - RPC request retry: How many times the request is re-sent before failing due to timeout.
 By default, every RPC request is retried 10 times.
 However, this limit can be customized by setting the `RPC_RETRY_LIMIT` env var.

-By setting both env vars, if any RPC request fails with a timeout, starknet-replay will retry sending the request with a limit of `RPC_RETRY_LIMIT` times, awaiting `RPC_TIMEOUT` seconds for the reponse before generating another timeout.
+By setting both env vars, if any RPC request fails with a timeout, starknet-replay will retry sending the request with a limit of `RPC_RETRY_LIMIT` times awaiting `RPC_TIMEOUT` seconds for the response before generating another timeout.

+An exponential-backoff algorithm distributs the reties in time, reducing the amount of simultaneous RPC requests to avoid new timeouts.
+If the limit of retries is reached, a new request timeout will cease the retrail process and return an timeout error.

 ### Benchmarks